Ficool

 "My lord, we've confirmed unusual activity at three target locations.
 The hunters have gathered enough evidence of illegal operations.
 There's a strong chance these individuals belong to the Demon Faction."

-Luke's fingers hovered over a document, his eyes narrowing with calculation.
-He spoke with calm authority, "Order the hunters to fall back and set up a perimeter around each location.
+Luke's fingers hovered over a document.
+"Order the hunters to fall back and set up a perimeter around each location.
 They must not engage unless attacked first."

 "Understood."